An MP3 CD looks just like a standard CD, but can hold up to 12 hours of audio.

 Not at all, we understand that many of our members have different borrowing needs.
 However, you won't receive a replacement audiobook until you send back the titles you have.

-As many as you like!
-Members who choose to stream our audiobooks have constant access to all the titles in our streaming library.
-Those members who choose to borrow MP3 CDs can tailor the service to their own needs, deciding how many titles they would like in circulation at once; the quicker they return an audiobook the quicker they receive a new title.
+Members who choose to stream and download our audiobooks are able to borrow 520 books a year.
+Those members who choose to borrow MP3 CDs can receive up to 4 audiobooks at a time and the quicker they return an audiobook, the quicker they receive a new title.

 We do our best to send titles from the top of your request list, however if they are issued to another member you will receive something else from your list.